 Bat Damage

 Bat guano and urine can compromise the integrity of your house’s structure – It can cause wood rot and lead to structural damage.
 It also causes stains on walls and ceilings, which can be unsightly.
 In addition, the weight of guano build-up can also cause ceiling cave-ins, which can lead to expensive repairs.
-It is important to get rid of bat guano as soon as possible.
-The longer they wait, the more damage they will do to your home.
+This is why it’s important to deal with bat guano right away; the longer you wait, the more damage they’ll do to your home.

 Bat Exclusion

 The best method of bat removal in Ferrum is to seal up any areas that the bats might be using as entry points.
 This process is called exclusion and it ensures that no more bats will come into your home once they’ve been removed from their current roosting spots.
-Bat exclusion can be a complex process that requires a thorough inspection of all areas where bats may be entering your home.
+Bat exclusion is quite a thorough process that requires an inspection of the exterior and interior areas where bats might be getting in.

 Removing Bats in the Attic